cockroachdb/docs/cockroachcloud/user-authorization.md

 ---
 title: User Authorization
-summary: Learn about the user authorization features for CockroachCloud CockroachDB clusters.
+summary: Learn about the user authorization features for CockroachCloud clusters.
 toc: true
 ---